Skip Navigation

 Fig. 1.

-Pancreatic necrosis with strands of fatty tissue (A) with unearthing of percutaneous drain during necrosectomy (B) with further clearance of necrosis alongside the drain (C) and large amounts of necrotic tissue removed at the completion of two necrosectomy sessions (D).
-Written informed consent was obtained for publication of accompanying images.
+Pancreatic necrosis with strands of fatty tissue (A) with unearthing of percutaneous drain during necrosectomy (B), with further clearance of necrosis alongside the drain (C), and large amounts of necrotic tissue removed at the completion of two necrosectomy sessions (D).

 ce-2023-120f1.jpg